gdsc-uba/Flow/README.md

 ## Get the App!
-You can get the .apk file [here](https://drive.google.com/file/d/1yBzKgXHNx8vX8BhOkDXbrTYUE5U0tTOj/view?usp=sharing).
+You can get the .apk file [here](https://drive.google.com/file/d/1va0lWRXwSoB2xYVLwT24dVqEFrWPnXFJ/view?usp=sharing).
 Download and install the app.
 ## Usage
 * Open the app.
 * Explore!
+* You can also learn how the app works [here](https://flow-online.ga/)

 ## How to Build
 Follow [this](https://flutter.dev/docs/get-started/install) tutorial on how to install and set up flutter for mobile development.